Either God's desire is frustrated — or "all" does not mean every individual. Pick one.

 In Brief

-God "desires all people to be saved" — but Paul wrote that sentence one verse after commanding prayer "for all people, for kings and all who are in high positions."
+God "wants all people to be saved" — but Paul wrote that sentence two verses after commanding prayer "for all people — for kings and all those in authority."
 The context defines "all people" as all kinds of people — every class, rank, and nation — not every individual who has ever lived.
 The Greek confirms it.
 The parallel in 1 Timothy 4:10 confirms it.
-And the Arminian alternative — that God desires something He fails to achieve — turns the sovereign God of Scripture into a frustrated bystander.
+And the alternative — that God desires something He fails to achieve — turns the sovereign God of Scripture into a frustrated bystander.

 The Three-Door Problem